Universal bounds on optimization of free energy harvesting

-The system is coupled to a heat bath at inverse temperature $\beta=1/k_B T$, an internal free energy reservoir, and a nonequilibrium environment that serves as an external source of free energy. \newstuff{For example, in a metabolic network, one may consider an internal reservoir of ATP and an external source of glucose.} The system has nonequilibrium free energy $\FF(\pp)=\sum_{i}p_{i}f_{i}-\invBeta S(\pp)$, where $S(\pp):=-\sum_{i}p_{i}\ln p_{i}$ is the Shannon entropy and $f_{i}$ is the internal free energy of mesostate $i$~\cite{horowitz2013imitating}.
+The system is coupled to a heat bath at inverse temperature $\beta=1/k_B T$, an internal free energy reservoir, and a nonequilibrium environment that serves as an external source of free energy.
+For example, in a metabolic network, one may consider an internal reservoir of ATP and an external source of glucose.
+The system has nonequilibrium free energy

-We focus on the behavior of the system in the steady-state distribution $\pstBC$, which satisfies $\RBC\pstBC = 0$.
-Our aim is to maximize the \emph{harvesting rate} at which free energy flows into the internal reservoir in steady state.
-To investigate this question, we separate the dynamics of the system into two kinds of processes, termed \emph{baseline} and \emph{control}.
-Control processes are those that are optimized to increase harvesting, while the baseline processes are held fixed.